saksiva/D3-code/README.md

 This is largely for the benefit of when I'm working on a project and I need to recall that one thing I followed in a tutorial a few months ago

 ### projects included are:
-showing data in an array.
+showing data in an array as a bar chard.